zeGolem/sfetch/README.md

 You can get the source code by downloading the tar.xz archive or using `git clone` command.

+NOTE: it's better to run `git clone` because the tar.xz archive might have things that are not in the code or the app doesn't match the ss

 ## Update
 To check for updates for sfetch run this command:
 ```